christotsvetanov/bggpt-google-colab/README.md

-# bggpt-google-colab
+# BgGPT in Google Colab free tier.
-How to run BgGPT on Google Colab free tier.
+Full example of BgGPT on Google Colab free tier.
 The description is in the notebook.